wissem/docker-phpapp/README.md

 $ docker-compose up
 ```

-4. Update the hosts parameter, ie for Symfony2 in app/config/parameters.yml:
+Then update the hosts parameter in your app config, ie for Symfony2 in app/config/parameters.yml:

 ```yaml
 database_host: mysqldb
 ...
 solr_host: solr
 ...
 rabbit_mq_host: rabbitmq
 ```